Strolling of the Heifers 2016 Locavore Index: Which states are most committed to locally-sourced food?

-Strolling of the Heifers 2014 Locavore Index highlights benefits of food from local farms
+Strolling of the Heifers releases 2016 Locavore Index ranking the states in terms of commitment to local food

-The 2014 Locavore Index incorporates four measures for which current data is available for all states: the number of farmers markets, the number of consumer-supported agriculture operations (CSAs), the number of food hubs — all compared on a per-capita basis — plus the percentage of each state’s school districts with active Farm-to-School programs.
-But more data on local foods should be gathered, Strolling of the Heifers says.
+The Index also incorporates updated information on the number of farmers markets, the number of CSAs, the number of food hubs — all compared on a per-capita basis — along with the percentage of each state’s school districts with active Farm-to-School programs and the percentage of the budgets of those programs spent on local food.

-Along with the Index, Strolling of the Heifers released its list of 10 reasons to increase the use of local foods, stressing that local foods are more sustainable, healthier, better for the environment and economically positive than foods sourced from large-scale, globalized food systems.
+Strolling of the Heifers lists 10 reasons for people to increase their use of local foods, stressing that local foods are more sustainable, healthier, better for the environment and economically positive than foods sourced from large-scale, globalized food systems.

-Strolling of the Heifers’ 10 reasons to consume local foods:
+Strolling of the Heifers’ 10 reasons to consume more local foods:

 - Supports local farms: Buying local food keeps local farms healthy and creates local jobs at farms and in local food processing and distribution systems.